 4.1 For the band 399.9-400.05 MHz

 APT members do not support Method A in the Draft CPM Report for this Agenda Item and support the e.i.r.p. limit indicated in Table 4/1.2/3-1of the Draft CPM Report.
-APT members are of the view that transitional arrangements are needed to ensure that the existing telecommands for EESS systems, including those systems to be notified before a certain date (e.g. November 22, 2019), may continue to operate.
+APT members are of the view that transitional arrangements are needed to ensure that the existing telecommands for EESS systems, including those systems to be notified before a certain date (e.g. November 22, 2019), may continue to operate [until TBD]

 4.2 For the band 401-403 MHz